 On the Vortex, you’ll be rocketed through 3,800 feet of track at speeds up to 55 mph through two vertical loops, double corkscrew, boomerang turn, and a 360-degree helix.
 When the Vortex opened in 1987, it set a new world’s record by turning riders upside-down a total of six times in two and one-half minutes.
 The attraction was exclusively designed for Kings Island and included breath-taking thrills that had never been incorporated into one steel roller coaster before.
 The ride stands 148 feet at its highest point with a first drop of 138 feet at a 55-degree angle.
 The Vortex required 750 tons of steel to construct and reused the wait queue and train station from the original Bat roller coaster, which operated for parts of three seasons from 1981-1983.
 The ride opened to the public on April 11, 1987, and helped Kings Island exceed 3 million visitors for the first time in its history.

-- A shoulder harness with safety belt secures each rider over the shoulders and across the chest.
+- A shoulder harness with a between-the-legs safety belt secures each rider over the head and across the chest.

-- This ride may not accommodate guests of a larger size.
+- Due to the nature of the restraint, this ride may not accommodate guests of a larger size.

 - Guests must have sufficient lower extremities to ensure the ride restraint system adequately restrains him/her and a minimum of two functioning extremities; one functioning arm and one functioning leg.
 Two functioning arms are sufficient instead of one functioning arm and one functioning leg if the guest is able to form a saddle posture with leg remnants sufficient to brace self upright in the seat.

 - Guests with a cervical collar, neck brace, broken collar bone, full arm cast, braced arm cast, or full leg cast are not permitted to ride.